 Truth: Actually, the TPMS warning light may not come on until your tire pressure is 25% below your vehicle's recommended air pressure.
 That means your air pressure could be low enough to impact handling and fuel efficiency long before the light comes on.

-Even if your vehicle has a TPMS system, you should check your air pressure at least once a month.
-Ideally, you never want to see your TPMS light come on because you fill your tires before they get low enough to trigger it.
+Even if your vehicle has a TPMS system, you should check your tire air pressure at least once a month.
+Ideally, you never want to see your TPMS light come since you should fill your tires before they get low enough to trigger the TPMS system.

 Truth: While low-profile tires paired with large diameter wheels may improve the steering response by reducing sidewall flex, that doesn't translate to overall improved handling.
 The rubber compound, vehicle suspension, and tread design play the biggest role in handling performance.